-Another way to add items to 'Quick Access Toolbar' is to right-click or press and hold any option in the ribbon and choose 'Add to Quick Access Toolbar'.
+Another way to add buttons to the Quick Access Toolbar is to right-click or press and hold any option in the ribbon and click or tap on Add to Quick Access Toolbar.

-Where to Find WordPad
+Where To Find WordPad

 You can open the application using several methods:

-An Overview of the WordPad Interface
+An Overview Of The WordPad Interface

 The main WordPad window includes the ribbon which is similar to the one found in Microsoft Office 2007 and 2010.
 As you can see in the image below, everything is split into very well defined areas.

-The main menu (named File in Windows 8) offers basic options like creating a new document, opening an existing document, saving, printing and customizing page dimensions.
+The main menu (named File in Windows 8.1 and Windows 10) offers basic options like creating a new document, opening an existing document, saving, printing and customizing page dimensions.
 The Windows 8.1 and Windows 10 versions look very similar compared to the Windows 7 version.
 They are just a little more flat and the name of the menus are displayed by default.
 The available options are the same though.

-Next, there is the Insert section, where you can find options for inserting pictures, custom drawings, the date and time or others objects (e.g. charts or different documents).
+Next, there is the Insert section, where you can find options for inserting pictures, custom drawings, date and time or others objects (e.g. charts or different documents).

-There are also options like Find, Replace or Select all.
+The last section, Editing, offers options like Find, Replace or Select all.

 For formatting, use the appropriate areas from the ribbon, shown in the previous section of this article.

-When done, save your document by going to the File menu and choose 'Save As'.
+When done, to save your document, go to the File menu and choose Save as.
 There are five options available for saving documents.

 Select the format you prefer, provide the location of the file and type its name.
 When done, press the Save button.

-How to Open a WordPad document
+How To Open A WordPad Document

 If you want to print a document, open the File menu and go to Print.
-WordPad has three options for printing documents: Print, Quick print and 'Print preview'.
+WordPad has three options for printing documents: Print, Quick print and Print preview.

 If you select Print preview from the Print menu, you will get to see how the document will look before you print it.
-When you are done with the preview of the document, click 'Close print preview'.
+When you are done with the preview of the document, click Close print preview.

-If you select Print, a new window is displayed, where you can choose the desired printer, page range and specify number of copies you want to print.
+If you select Print, a new window is displayed, where you can choose the desired printer, page range and specify the number of copies you want to print.
 When done setting things up, press the Print button.

-The 'Quick print' option automatically prints the document using the default printer settings.
+The Quick print option automatically prints the document using your default printer.